-Follow-up data from exemplary schools in Europe have shown that graduates choose colleges and careers similar to graduates from public schools –with the difference of showing exceptional creativity, self-esteem, and kindness.
+Follow-up data from similar, exemplary schools in Europe (the Rebeca Wild based schools), have shown that graduates choose colleges and careers similar to graduates from public schools –with the difference of showing exceptional creativity, self-esteem, and team skills.

-- practice supportive progress assessment in collaboration with each learner with the help of the adaptive NLC Checklist Curriculum™ (will be available online soon).
+- Practice supportive progress assessment in collaboration with each learner with the help of the adaptive NLC Checklist Curriculum.

-– Math Studios with Montessori and other hands-on learning materials,
+– Math studio with Montessori and other hands-on learning materials

-– Explorative Play and Pretend Play inspired by Waldorf and other approaches,
+– Imaginative play and pretend play inspired by Waldorf and other approaches

 and more according to the skills of the teaching staff.

-Examples of additional elements for Middle and High School include:
+Examples of additional learning areas for middle and high School include:

 In NLC-based environments:

-- Learners spontaneously create rich learning opportunities for themselves, and in collaboration with peers and learning companions.
+- Learners can create rich learning opportunities for themselves, and in collaboration with peers and learning companions.

-- Children learn at their own pace, naturally communicate, play, and explore within the healthy boundaries set by NLC teachers—their learning companions.
+- Children can learn at their own pace, naturally communicate, play, and explore within the healthy boundaries set by NLC teachers—their mentors and learning companions.

-- Each learner finds individual ways to reveal his or her natural genius as their individual curriculum emerges over time.
+- Each learner finds individual ways to reveal their natural genius as their individual curriculum emerges over time.

-The NLC model includes six essential components derived from European Rebeca Wild-inspired schools and from the most learner-friendly practices in alternative education.
+The NLC model includes 6 essential components derived from European Rebeca Wild based (RWB) schools and from the most learner-friendly practices in innovative education.